trueberryless/the-thinking-hub/src/content/posts/critical-thinking.md

 ### Debugging Arguments: Logical Fallacies

 Just as we debug code for syntax errors, we must debug arguments for logical errors.
 These are known as **Logical Fallacies**.
-There are dozens of them, and learning to spot them is like learning to read a stack trace—it tells you exactly where the logic crashed.
+There are dozens of them, and learning to spot them is like learning to read a stack trace — it tells you exactly where the logic crashed.

 For example, the **Strawman Fallacy** is when someone attacks a distorted, weaker version of your argument rather than the argument itself.
 The **Ad Hominem** is attacking the person rather than the point.
 The **Slippery Slope** assumes that step A necessarily leads to extreme step Z.